How much can ChatGPT really help Computational Biologists in Programming?: Chatting, Clarifying and Debugging

-Large language models such as ChatGPT are proficient in natural language processing, but they cannot execute code that they generate and so, they often require human feedback on generated code \cite{austin2021program}.
-Piccolo et al. tested ChatGPT with 184 programming exercises from an introductory level Bioinformatics course.
-On the first attempt, ChatGPT solved around 75\% of the exercises.
-For the remaining exercises, the authors provided natural-language feedback to the model, prompting it to try different approaches.
-Within 7 or fewer attempts, ChatGPT solved over 97\% of the exercises \cite{piccolo2023many}, which shows the importance of conversations with ChatGPT for obtaining correct code.
-A sample conversation with ChatGPT regarding bam file flags may have the following sequence of questions: \textit{``(1) Explain the flags of a bam file, (2) What is 0X in these flag numbers?
+A sample conversation with ChatGPT regarding BAM file flags may have the following sequence of questions: \textit{``(1) Explain the flags of a bam file, (2) What is 0X in these flag numbers?
 (3) How can I check if a read satisfies a certain flag?''}.
 ChatGPT keeps track of the entire context of the chat thread and can thus answer relevant questions better if asked in the same thread.
 Another example can be regarding fasta file: \textit{``(1) How do I create a fasta file from a python list of strings?
-(2) What does "enumerate" do in the code you have just provided?
-(3) How do I merge multiple fasta files into one fasta file?''} If ChatGPT does not understand a particular question, having a conversation in the same thread is a good way for clarification.
+(2) What does ``enumerate'' do in the code you have just provided?
+(3) How do I merge multiple fasta files into one fasta file?''} (Record S37).
+If ChatGPT does not understand a particular question, having a conversation in the same thread is a good way for clarification.
 We asked ChatGPT about the term ``card'' of a matrix found in one the robust PCA papers.
-ChatGPT let us know about its confusion.
+ChatGPT was confused.
 So, we gave the entire formula of the paper where this term was used.
-ChatGPT was now able to correctly understand that ``card'' is nothing but matrix cardinality.
+ChatGPT was now able to correctly understand that ``card'' is nothing but matrix cardinality (Record S38).
 If the code generated by ChatGPT throws some error, having further conversations with it about the error is probably the best way in dealing with the error.
-When we asked ChatGPT to retrieve string from SeqRecord object of Biopython package, it suggested ``tostring'' method.
-Running the code threw attribute error.
-When we let ChatGPT know about this issue, it immediately corrected the code and suggested us to use ``str'' method instead.
-We further told ChatGPT to provide us with some code to filter out variants with less than 50 depth from a bgzipped vcf file.
+We told ChatGPT to provide us with some code to filter out variants with less than 50 depth from a bgzipped vcf file.
 It used bcftools \cite{danecek2021twelve}.
 The provided code would be correct for most variant callers.
 But in our case, the system threw \textit{``ambiguos filtering expression error''}.
-When we asked ChatGPT about this issue in the same thread, it immediately understood that this error was caused by the multiple types of ``DP'' fields created by Mutect2 \cite{cibulskis2013sensitive} variant caller and resolved the issue.
-Even if you simply specify your error in natural language to ChatGPT without having a conversation about any particular code, it can still resolve the issue quite often.
-Sobania et al. \cite{sobania2023analysis} evaluated ChatGPT on the famous bug fixing dataset QuixBugs \cite{lin2017quixbugs}.
-The authors showed that its bug fixing performance is comparable to CoCoNut \cite{lutellier2020coconut} and Codex \cite{chen2021evaluating} designed specifically for such coding specific tasks.
-The authors mentioned that more information about the error through ChatGPT's dialogue response system increases this success rate even further.
+When we asked ChatGPT about this issue in the same thread, it immediately understood that this error was caused by the multiple types of ``DP'' fields created by Mutect2 \cite{cibulskis2013sensitive} variant caller and resolved the issue (Record S39).